Several complications can occur if you have an underactive thyroid that is not treated.

 In very rare cases, a severe underactive thyroid may lead to a life-threatening condition called myxoedema coma.
 This is where the thyroid hormone levels become very low, causing symptoms such as confusion, hypothermia and drowsiness.

 Myxoedema coma requires emergency treatment in hospital.
-It's usually treated with thyroid hormone replacement medication given directly into a vein.
-In some cases, other treatments such as breathing support, antibiotics and steroid medication (corticosteroids) are also required.
+It's usually treated with thyroid hormone replacement medicine given directly into a vein.
+In some cases, other treatments such as breathing support, antibiotics and steroid medicine (corticosteroids) are also required.